El Borracho: History

 The restaurant originated at Pike Place Market in Central Waterfront, Seattle.
 In 2013, owner Kittie Davidovich announced plans to expand to Ballard.
 The Ballard restaurant opened in February 2014.

 Also in 2013, the Pike Place Market restaurant's sign was stolen.
 In response, Davidovich offered a $100 bar tab and a limousine ride if the sign was returned "without being caught".

 All three El Borracho restaurants closed during the COVID-19 pandemic.
 The Pike Place Market location later operated via curbside patio service in 2021.
 In mid 2021, all locations implemented a new entirely plant-based menu.

 The Ballard restaurant closed in 2022.
 The business continues to operate at Pike Place Market and in Tacoma.

 Reception

 Christina Ausley included El Borracho for both Ballard and Downtown in the Seattle Post-Intelligencer's 2020 overview of "every Seattle neighborhood's most popular Mexican restaurant".
 In 2021, during the COVID-19 pandemic, the newspaper's Callie Craighead included the Ballard restaurant in a "guide to Seattle's most popular Mexican restaurants for dine in, takeout, delivery".
+Emily Iris Degn included the business in Tasting Table's 2026 list of Seattle's nine best restaurants for tacos.